lift/framework/SUPPORT.md

 # The Lift Framework Support Policy

-Ongoing maintenance and development of the Lift Framework is a volunteer effort executed by a passionate group of Lift supporters known a the Lift Committers.
+Ongoing maintenance and development of the Lift Framework is a volunteer effort executed by a passionate group of Lift supporters known as the Lift Committers.
 With the assistance of outside contributors, the Lift Committers work to ensure that with each release of Lift we provide a selection of new features and bug fixes.
 The Lift Committers stand behind and provide ongoing support for the contributions they make to Lift, and a condition of accepting changes from outside